 Most antipersonnel landmines possessed by states that joined the Mine Ban Treaty were swiftly destroyed by the time the treaty entered into force on 1 March 1999.
 In the 20 years since, there has been steady progress to destroy remaining stocks, resulting in the destruction of more than 55 million antipersonnel landmines by 92 States Parties.
 The vast majority of those stockpiled antipersonnel mines were destroyed within the treaty’s four-year deadline.
 This was facilitated by the treaty’s unique cooperative compliance provisions and mechanisms, as well as by its community of supporters.
-However, the impressive compliance record by most States Parties was unfortunately not met by all as a handful missed deadlines, some significantly, in completing their stockpile destruction obligations.
-Two states remain in serious violation of the treaty’s stockpile destruction obligation.
+However, the impressive compliance record by most States Parties was unfortunately not met by all as a handful of missed deadlines, some significantly, in completing their stockpile destruction obligations.
+Two states remain remain in serious violation of the treaty’s stockpile destruction obligation.

 The Mine Ban Treaty comprises an unprecedented combination of disarmament provisions and humanitarian goals.
 The comprehensive prohibitions on antipersonnel landmines stigmatize these explosive weapons, which are detonated by the presence, proximity, or contact of a person.
 The treaty contains firm deadlines requiring clearance of mined areas within 10 years, while states “in a position to do so” are obliged to provide assistance to landmine victims.